Robertidybobito/jukebot/README.md

 ## 5. Detailed Description of the project (No more than 500 words)

-The Jukebot is intended to be a place where my friends and I can add songs to our personal song lists and listen to everyone's songs.
+The Jukebot is a website where my friends and I can add songs to our personal song lists and listen to everyone's songs.
 Currently, the Jukebot will only work with YouTube video links.

 ## 6. List of Controllers and their short description (No more than 50 words for each controller)